guilhermetog/tog_weather_client/README.md

 This is a weather web app that made in ReactJs.

 ## Motivation
 It's intend to present weather data in a clever and elegant way.
 It will be part of my interactive portifolio.
-It was created based on .
 It will be changed depending on demand.

 ## Code style
 If you're using any code style like xo, standard etc. That will help others while contributing to your project.
 Ex. -